dannyfranca/qwik-router/README.md

 import { component$ } from "@builder.io/qwik";
 import { initRouter } from "qwik-router";

-export default component$((props: { url: string }) => {
+// notice that initRouter can only be executed under an optimized component.
+A.K.A `component$` export default component$((props: { url: string }) => {
   const router = initRouter(props.url);
   router.hash; // #hash